Congo unrest threatens push to curb conflict minerals trade

 “Renewed violence in eastern Congo underscores the urgent need to clean up the region’s minerals trade,” Sophia Pickles of campaign group Global Witness said.
 “It is highly likely that the current rebellion is at least partly bankrolled by cash generated from minerals.”

-Latest official numbers show a little over 1,000 metric tons of cassiterite, or tin ore - 600 to 650 metric tons of tin - were shipped from Goma, North Kivu’s capital in January to April, well below levels before 2010.
+Latest official numbers show a little over 1,000 tonnes of cassiterite, or tin ore - 600 to 650 tonnes of tin - were shipped from Goma, North Kivu’s capital in January to April, well below levels before 2010.

 Official figures were not available after April, but new rules have pushed Kinshasa to suspend two exporters from North Kivu - Huaying and TTT Mining - for failing to check sources.